Er-Harshkedar/Data-Science-Journey/Python/01_Introduction-to-Python.md

 ## 📚 Learning Structure in This Repository

-In this repository, Python is structured and explained **topic-wise** instead of day-wise to ensure clarity and better long-term reference.
+In this repository, Python is structured and explained **topic-wise** to ensure clarity and better long-term reference.
 Each topic is covered in its own Markdown file under the `Python/` folder, making it easier to focus and revise specific concepts.

 ### The learning path includes:
 - Variables and Data Types